coderefinery/presentations/phase-2-proposal.md

 ---

-# Scientific disciplines of workshop participants
+# Scientific disciplines of participants

 ---